Baron-von-Riedesel/Jemm/Readme.txt

  MIN=nnn    preallocates <nnn> kB of XMS memory thus making sure this
             memory is truly available for EMS/VCPI.
 If MIN is higher than MAX, MAX will be adjusted accordingly.
 Default for <nnn> is 0.
  MOVEXBDA   move XBDA into UMB, thus increasing low DOS memory.
-If this option
+This option
-            causes a system "lock", use either MOVEXBDA.EXE or UMBPCI+UMBM instead.
+            may cause a system "lock" because the XBDA might contain buffers used for DMA operations.
+In such cases either use MOVEXBDA.EXE or UMBPCI+UMBM instead.
  NOCHECK    disallows access via Int 15h, AH=87h to address regions which
             aren't backuped by RAM.
 As for Jemm386: be aware that some old XMMs return wrong values for highest physical RAM - then this